8bitmcu/mtgcollector.github.io/README.md

 ## How to use

 1. Open index.htm with your favorite browser, alternatively use the live version [here](https://8bitmcu.github.io/mtgcollector).
-2. Upload your manabox .csv file.
-Optionally try this [example.csv](https://raw.githubusercontent.com/8bitmcu/mtgcollector/refs/heads/main/example.csv) file.
+2. Upload your manabox .csv file, or try the demo link
 3. You should be able to browse by edition and search by name!